Are you able to charge your Powerwall from the Grid?

 - Warranty: 10 years

-The Powerwall+ can produce a more powerful output in full sunlight in conjunction with solar panels or the solar roof.
-Because it features an inverter that converts sunlight into electricity and a solar inverter Powerwall+ is larger and heavier than the typical unit.
+The Powerwall+ can produce a more powerful output in full sunlight when it is connected to solar panels or a solar roof.
+Because it features an inverter that converts sunlight into electricity that is a solar inverter, the Powerwall+ is larger and heavier than the typical unit.

-- Storage capacity to hold energy 13.5 kWh
+- The capacity for energy storage: 13.5 kWh

 - Continuous power, with full sun: 7.6 kW